 Interestingly, a nonnegligible share of last century's wealth accumulated in the hands of a few gigantic corporations has ended up in the richest foundations that fund social intervention as well as research into social issues.
-Cynically, those causes are often related, directly or indirectly, to putting right the wrongs of the moneymaking activities of the founders of the foundations.
+Cynically, those causes are often related, directly or indirectly, to putting right the wrongs of the moneymaking activities of the foundarions.